talyaak/passit-app/README.md

 ## Technologies

-Written with TypeScript, PassIt utilizes front-end with React and back-end with Express, MongoDB & NodeJS,
+Written with TypeScript, PassIt utilizes front-end with React and back-end with Express, PostgreSQL & NodeJS.

 ## Execute locally